 The gate array vendor would then create multiple metal layer “masks” to implement your circuit and fabricate them onto the silicon die of their gate arrays, thus completely implementing your digital circuit for a fraction of the cost of a full-custom ASIC.

-Field-programmable Gate Arrays (FPGAs)
+Along Came Field Programmable Gate Arrays (FPGAs)

 Why go into all this detail regarding gate arrays when we wish to understand the basics of a field-programmable gate array (FPGA)?